-As a School Board we 0 1 2 3 4 5 6 build respectful and trusting relationships within the school board for collaborative discussions amongst staff build respectful and trusting relationships for mental health specific conversations with students and families build respectful and trusting relationships with community Collaboration partners, including those who serve specific populations bora use a co-creation and decision-making model that includes olla inviting key stakeholders into conversations about resources and Ü services that affect them have done our part in supporting system coordination by assessing internal strengths, needs, and roles and contributing to the community planning process share findings of the board mental health surveys with the mental health leadership team and other key stakeholders to assist with decision-making about priorities and goals in the area of student Ħ mental health and well-being nprovement review and share findings from other board, local, and provincial love. datasets that may be helpful in understanding student voice in the area of mental health and addictions Ongoing Quality In include progress indicators in the annual action plan and within Qua implementation cycles so we know the degree to which we are ing reaching our goals ngo use sound measurement tools to monitor staff/student outcomes 0 use sound measurement tools to morntor stan/student outcomes understand and use ethical guidelines for data collection at school
+As a School Board we...
+0 1 2 3 4 5 6 build respectful and trusting relationships within the school board for collaborative discussions amongst staff build respectful and trusting relationships for mental health specific conversations with students and families build respectful and trusting relationships with community Collaboration partners, including those who serve specific populations bora use a co-creation and decision-making model that includes ollal inviting key stakeholders into conversations about resources and ŭ services that affect them have done our part in supporting system coordination by assessing internal strengths, needs, and roles and contributing to the community planning process share findings of the board mental health surveys with the mental health leadership team and other key stakeholders to assist with decision-making about priorities and goals in the area of student nt mental health and well-being ame review and share findings from other board, local, and provincial 970. datasets that may be helpful in understanding student voice in the / Improvement area of mental health and addictions Quality include progress indicators in the annual action plan and within implementation cycles so we know the degree to which we are Ongoing reaching our goals Onç use sound measurement tools to monitor staff/student outcomes understand and use ethical guidelines for data collection at school